virtualsatellite/ci-actions/README.md

-# Virtual Satellite 4 -ci-setup-composite-run-steps-action
+# Virtual Satellite 4 - (ci-setup-composite-run-steps-action)

 A GitHub composite run steps action to set up the environment to sucessfully build Virtual Satellite in a workflow